pettersilie/NoMansSkyCooking/doc/README.md

 The application is a Spring Boot web app that:

-- reads and writes recipes through `data/recipes.json`
+- reads and writes cooking recipes through `data/recipes.json`
+- reads refinery processes through `data/refinery-recipes.json`
-- keeps prices in `data/product-prices.json`
+- keeps cooking prices in `data/product-prices.json`
-- exposes a REST API under `/api`
+- exposes REST APIs under `/api` and `/api/refinery`
-- renders an interactive dependency graph in the browser
+- renders interactive dependency graphs and overview tables in the browser
-- supports German and English UI modes
+- supports English and German UI modes, with English as the default

 ## Source Of Truth

-`data/recipes.json` is the single source of truth for categories, term translations, and recipes.
+- `data/recipes.json` is the single source of truth for cooking categories, cooking recipes, and cooking term translations.
+- `data/refinery-recipes.json` is the single source of truth for refinery categories, refinery processes, and refinery term translations.